 - You get to sell more in less time.
 When you implement pricing deals strategically, you’re almost guaranteed a higher conversion rate in a shorter time frame.

 - Pricing deals attract new customers.
 Typical consumer behaviors reveal that it’s difficult to turn down a good deal.
-The better your deals are, the more customers (both old and new) are likely to purchase.
+The better your deals are, the more customers are likely to purchase.

 - Dynamic pricing gives you a competitive edge.
 You can leverage pricing deals to beat the competition in both the B2B and B2C spaces.

 In other words, pricing deals for WooCommerce are definitely worth the effort for most store owners and marketers.
 You just need to learn how to set them up.

 How To Implement Pricing Deals For WooCommerce (4 Steps)